Bonnie Davis, Communications Manager

 Beth Manning, Administrative Secretary

-Ms. Manning has recently joined the Institute for Regenerative Medicine, bringing 15 years of experience with Wake Forest Health Sciences.
+Ms. Manning joined the Institute for Regenerative Medicine in 2010, bringing 16 years of experience with Wake Forest Health Sciences.
 She provides support for faculty and other administrative positions.

 Linda Mason, Assistant Director, WFIRM Office of Research Administration

 Ms. Mason came to the Wake Forest Institute for Regenerative Medicine in October of 2009 from the newspaper industry, with 23 years of managerial and administrative experience.
-She relocated to the Triad area from Long Island, NY 3 ½ years ago.
-She coordinates a variety of administrative research activities for assigned departments, including pre-award efforts, proposal submission, and post-award management to assure that research projects comply with institutions and sponsor requirements.
+As the Assistant Director of WFIRM ORA, she directs the staff, coordinating a variety of research administration activities for our faculty, including pre-award efforts, proposal submission, and post-award management to ensure that research projects comply with institutional and sponsor requirements.
+She is acting COO for AFIRM II and responsible for the administrative management of both the AFIRM II and XCEL awards.